AWhiteFox/BPE-AllowCrimesForGroups/README.md

   }
 }
 ```
-*Config file can be found in "Plugins" folder*
+*Config file can be found in "Plugins" folder after first server start*

 ## Installation